This article is synchronized and updated to xLog by Mix Space

 conda#

-, execute the following command and restart the terminal.
+If you find conda: command not found, execute the following command and restart the terminal.

 /opt/anaconda3/bin/conda init

-directory, switching servers only requires copying the entire directory to complete the environment migration without reconfiguration.
-You can also edit ~/.condarc
+Since the environment is saved in the ~/.conda directory, switching servers only requires copying the entire directory to complete the environment migration without needing to reconfigure.
+You can also edit ~/.condarc as follows and change envs_dirs and pkgs_dirs to /nasdata/[name]/.conda/[envs/pkgs], placing the environment configuration on NAS so that multiple services can use the same environment.

 show_channel_urls: true